LivePersonInc/developer-center/pages/documents/Rich Messaging/Overview/Basic Elements/Image.md

 indicator: both
 ---

 You can send images by sharing a URL.
 Supported formats are JPG and PNG.
-Images are not stored within LiveEngage and therefore there is no file size limit when using images within a Structured Content image element.
+Since, in this case, images are not stored on LivePerson servers, there is no file size limit when using images within a Structured Content image element.

 ### Fields